Azure/data-landing-zone/README.md

 For automation purposes, a few more role assignments are required for this service principal.

 > **Note:** The number of role assignments can be further reduced in a production scenario.
-The **Network Contributor** role assignment is just required in this repository to automatically setup the vnet peering between the data management environment and the data landing zone.
+The **Network Contributor** role assignment is just required in this repository to automatically setup the vnet peering between the data management landing zone and the data landing zone.
 Without this, DNS resolution will not work and in- and outbound traffic will be dropped because there is no line of sight to the Azure Firewall.
 The **Private DNS Zone Contributor** is also not required if the deployment of DNS A-records of the Private Endpoints is automated through Azure Policies with `deployIfNotExists` effect.
 The same is true for the **User Access Administrator** because the deployment can be automated using `deployIfNotExists` policies.

 Additional required role assignments include: